Where to go and what to do in Iran. Iran’s best places to visit: mosques, palaces, and natural landscapes.

 Going trekking in Kyrgyzstan’s Alay mountains was one of the reasons I came to Kyrgyzstan.
-There are few possible routes in the area, but the Heights of Alay trek from Sary Mogul village was *the* route I was looking at.
 It proved to be quite an epic trek.
 And hard.
 But mostly epic.

 What to expect when traveling Turkmenistan.
 Highlights, tips & resources, and photos from one of the least visited countries in the world.